-- Fixed various OAI-related bugs; DSpace's OAI support should now be correct.
-Note that harvesting is now based on the new Item 'last modified' date (as opposed to the Dublin Core date.available date.) - Fixed Handle support--DSpace now responds to naming authority requests correctly. - Multiple bitstream stores can now be specified; this allows DSpace storage to span several disks, and so there is no longer a hard limit on storage. - Search improvements: - New fielded searching UI - Search results are now paged - Abstracts are indexed - o Better use of Lucene API; should stop the number of open file handles getting large - Submission UI improvements: - o now insists on a title being specified - fixed navigation on file upload page - o citation & identifier fields for previously published submissions now fixed - Many Unicode fixes to the database and Web user interface - Collections can now be deleted - Bitstream descriptions (if available) displayed on item display page - Modified a couple of servlets to handle invalid parameters better (i.e. to report a suitable error message instead of an internal server error) - Item templates now work - Fixed registration token expiration problem (they no longer expire.)
+- Better use of Lucene API; should stop the number of open file handles getting large - Submission UI improvements: - now insists on a title being specified - fixed navigation on file upload page - citation & identifier fields for previously published submissions now fixed - Many Unicode fixes to the database and Web user interface - Collections can now be deleted - Bitstream descriptions (if available) displayed on item display page - Modified a couple of servlets to handle invalid parameters better (i.e. to report a suitable error message instead of an internal server error) - Item templates now work - Fixed registration token expiration problem (they no longer expire.)